kizunanocoin/docs/docs/glossary.md

 A sub-network established between peers via Transmission Control Protocol (TCP) for managing bulk transmission of blocks.
 This is used on initial bootstrapping of peers and when out-of-sync peers attempt to fill large gaps in their ledgers.
 This is available within all KIZUNANO COIN networks (main, beta and test networks).

 #### bootstrapping
-During initial sync, the nano\_node requests old transactions to independently verify and populate its local ledger database.
-Bootstrapping will also occur when the nano\_node becomes out of sync with the network.
+During initial sync, the kizunano_node requests old transactions to independently verify and populate its local ledger database.
+Bootstrapping will also occur when the kizunano_node becomes out of sync with the network.

 #### circulating supply
 20,000,000,000 KIZN.
 This is the supply that resulted after burns were made from the [genesis](#genesis) account, landing account and faucet account, following original distribution.
 Actual circulating supply is lower due to lost keys and sends to burn accounts.
 The original supply minus any amounts sent to the burn account can be found using the [available_supply](/commands/rpc-protocol/#available_supply) RPC.